yizhouzhao/VRKitchen2.0-IndoorKit/README.md

 # License

-- The rooms in this repository are from [3D-FRONT](https://tianchi.aliyun.com/dataset/dataDetail?dataId=65347&lang=en-us), under the [NonCommercial Creative Common License](https://creativecommons.org/licenses/by-nc-sa/4.0/?spm=5176.12282016.0.0.2e917474Ikche7)
+- The rooms in this repository are from [Trescope](https://github.com/alibaba/Trescope), under the [MIT License](https://github.com/alibaba/Trescope/blob/main/LICENSE)
-- The drawers and bottles in this repository are from [SAPIEN](https://sapien.ucsd.edu/), under this [NonCommercial Term of Use](https://sapien.ucsd.edu/about#term)
+- The drawers and bottles in this repository are from [SAPIEN](https://sapien.ucsd.edu/), under this [Term of Use](https://sapien.ucsd.edu/about#term)
 - The cups in this repository are from AI2THOR, under the [Apache License](https://github.com/allenai/ai2thor/blob/main/LICENSE).

 - This repository is for OMNIVERSE CODE CONTEST, under the [OMNIVERSE PUBLISHING AGREEMENT